 Being a small town, Bogart does not have a public transit system used by locals to get to and from work.

-The citizens of Bogart are very well educated compared to the average community in the nation: 38.68% of adults in Bogart have a bachelor's degree or even advanced degree.
+The education level of Bogart citizens is very high relative to the national average among all cities (21.84%): 38.68% of adults in Bogart have a bachelor's degree or even advanced degree.

 Bogart is a somewhat ethnically-diverse town.
 The people who call Bogart home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bogart residents report their race to be White, followed by Asian.
 Important ancestries of people in Bogart include English, German, Irish, British, and Polish.